-In Living With Chapter 13, Part 1, we talked about some of the issues you will face in learning to live within the strict financial requirements of a Chapter 13 case.
-In this article, we continue the discussion.
+In Living With Chapter 13, Part 1, we talked about some of the issues you will face in learning to live within the strict financial requirements of a Chapter 13 bankruptcy case.
+In this article, we continue the discussion:

 Your Budget Will Be Very Tight With Little Room for Extras or Emergencies

-Your budget will be tight for the length of the of your three to five year plan worked out to settle your bankruptcy.
+Your budget will no doubt be tight for the length of the of your three to five year plan worked out to settle your bankruptcy.
 Your attorney will try to build in as much leeway as possible to account for unexpected expenses like an out-of-pocket medical bill or a car repair, but it is hard to plan for job losses, trauma or catastrophic events.

-You may have to forgo vacations and wait to buy that new TV.
-Finding money for holiday or birthday presents may be difficult.
+You may, though, have to forgo vacations and wait to buy that new TV.
+Finding money for holiday or birthday presents may also prove difficult.

 Some debtors generate extra cash by taking on second jobs.
 Sometimes a stay-at-home spouse will get a job.
-This may not help in the long run.
-The amount of the plan payment may be tied to income.
-An increase in income may trigger an increase in the plan payment on a pro-rated basis.
+This, however, may not help in the long run.
+The amount of the plan payment is often be tied to income, so an increase in income may trigger an increase in the plan payment on a pro-rated basis.